StaticNoiseLog/motive-wave-template/README.md

 modules [motive.wave.custom.lib](./lib/src/main/java/module-info.java)
 and [motive.wave.custom.common](./common/src/main/java/module-info.java).

+Setting up a Gradle library project that uses JPMS and allows mixing Java and Kotlin code is not trivial.
+If you want to know more details you can have a look at [this project on GitHub](https://github.com/StaticNoiseLog/jpms-library).

-#### MotiveWave SDK
+### MotiveWave SDK

 The [JAR with the MotiveWave SDK](./lib/local-jars) was taken from [MotiveWave_Studies.zip](https://www.motivewave.com/support/sdk.htm).
 Since this JAR file is not yet a JPMS module, the [Extra Java Module Info Gradle plugin](https://github.com/gradlex-org/extra-java-module-info/tree/main) is employed to add module information to it, enabling its use in this modular project.

 ### Gradle Version Catalog